-President Bush Dubbed 'Walking Eagle' by Native Americans
+President Bush Named 'Walking Eagle' by Native Americans?

-According to this forwarded email, tribal elders at a Native American gathering (dis)honored President G.W.
-Bush by giving him the Indian name 'Walking Eagle.'
+Netlore Archive: According to this forwarded email, tribal elders at a Native American gathering (dis)honored President G.W.
+Bush by giving him the Indian name "Walking Eagle."

 Circulating since: Nov.
 2004 (this version)